bozsahin/cogs501/README.md

 11 quizzes, sometimes in the beginning, sometimes at the end of class.

-9 out of 11 counts toward overall grade.
+9 out of 11 count toward overall grade.

 ### Attendance